qxb3/preon/README.md

 # preon

-A free and opensource url shortener
+A free and open source url shortener

 # Contributing